Cloud-CV/EvalAI/Codecoverage.md

     7)Test for "Check if the dataset_split exists for the codename in the result"<br>
     https://codecov.io/gh/Cloud-CV/EvalAI/src/master/scripts/workers/submission_worker.py#L488<br>
     8)def process_add_challenge_message(message)<br>
-    getting challenge message if successful or not2<br>
+    Test for getting challenge message if successful or not<br>
     9)def main():<br>
     This whole function does not contain any test code<br>
     https://codecov.io/gh/Cloud-CV/EvalAI/src/master/scripts/workers/submission_worker.py#L693<br>